ClojureBridge/community-docs/docs/clojure/function-creation.md

 {% endhighlight %}

-Also, see the function documentation using `doc` function how `doc-string?` and other compoments will show up.
+Also, see the function's document using `doc` function how `doc-string?` and other compoments will show up.

 - Advice to coaches